palantirnet/drupal-10-development/README.md

 #### Solr cloud config

-The solr installation is not currently using cloud config (see the Search API Solr README file).
+The Solr installation is not currently using [cloud config](https://github.com/ddev/ddev-contrib/tree/master/docker-compose-services/solr).
 Pull requests to add this feature are welcome.